mdumke/hadoop-example/cluster-setup/README.md

 http://<master-ip>:9870
 ```

+Try stopping the datanode process on one of the workers (`hdfs --daemon stop datanode`).
+The health dashboard will notice that the node is no longer reachable, and after a few minutes will declare it dead.
+At this point, the namenode would schedule replication of the now under-replicated data.

 If you need to reset Hadoop, there is a playbook for that as well:

 ```
 # reset HDFS
 ansible-playbook playbooks/reset-hadoop.yml -i inventory
 ```